TheMrAI/TheMrAI.github.io/content/contemplation/feedback/index.md

 of holding this in, because you think it is petty and is your own shortcoming you can ask what has happened?
 You can try to understand their perspective and then help them see yours.
 If you do so you make an actual connection.
-They see you as an individual and you see them better as well.
-A little bit of trust is made, because they have shown some of their weakness, but they wanted to understand yours too.
+They see you as an individual, and you see them better as well.
+A bit of trust is made, because they have shown some of their weakness, but they wanted to understand yours too.

 This is what you should strive to do.
-Some times it won't work for you, some times won't work for them and many times nothing good may come of it, but an argument.
+Sometimes it won't work for you, sometimes won't work for them and many times nothing good may come of it, but an argument.
-You do it anyways when you feel you should.
+You do it anyway when you feel you should.
 That is why you have the feeling, it is telling you to do something.
-Obviously that doesn't mean you knee jerk act out of anger and curse someone.
+Obviously that doesn't mean you knee-jerk act out of anger and curse someone.
 Manage the emotions but, don't ignore them.
-Then when you are ready, you face the challenge.
+Then, when you are ready, you face the challenge.

 Better yet, if you manage to apply this for a certain span of time, you will